top of page

 Materials and Motherhood

 My approach to fibers is informed by my background in oil painting, with a focus on wool felting and tapestry weaving.
 My materials include wool sourced from local sheep farms, and domestic detritus like dryer lint and clippings of my children’s hair.
-I also felt some pieces in my washing machine with our family's laundry.
-This acknowledges the “invisible”, slow labor that accompanies my role as full-time caregiver and homemaker, and “make seen” the efforts of parents who are primary caregivers to young children.
-I want to treat mothering as a serious subject for art-making, and expand the maternal lens beyond its carefully curated forms found on social media.
+I also felt pieces in my washing machine with our family's laundry to acknowledge the “invisible”, slow labor that accompanies my role as full-time caregiver and homemaker.
+I want to treat mothering as a serious subject for art-making and “make seen” the efforts of parents who are primary caregivers to young children.

 Inspirations